 - 5.8.1.
 Two mandatory (Non-Academic) SIP Credits will be required to be earned by each student to obtain a degree. - 5.8.2.
 These credits have to be completed over semesters I or II by working with an NGO assigned by the SIP Department as well as with a College Department. - 5.8.3.
-The SIP Credits is based on 50 hours of logged-in activity as shown below: - 5.8.3.1.
-45 hours of actual social activity with the assigned NGO.
-This service with the assigned NGO is monitored by the SIP Department of the College.
+The SIP Credits is based on 30 hours of logged-in activity as shown below: - 5.8.3.1.
+25 hours of actual social activity with the assigned NGO.
+This service with the assigned NGO is monitored by the SIP Department of the College. - 5.8.3.2.

-5.8.3.2.
 5 hours of service through a Department of the College.
-This service must be discipline-centric and so monitored by the concerned Department.
+This service must be discipline-centric and so curated and monitored by the concerned Department.

 5.9.
-INTERNSHIPS /FIELDWORK EXPERIENCE CREDIT
+INTERNSHIPS / FIELDWORK / ADD-ON CREDITS